mattvenn/extracticon/README.md

 [BOM](bom.txt)

+* Parts missing from the BOM are standard resistors and LEDs.
+* Ensure caps are at least 6V, preferable 12V.

 # Code

 [Arduino code for ATTiny45](extracticon_tiny/)

 # Testing

-Circuit board is rated for 1.8KW Max.
+* Circuit board is rated for 1.8KW Max.
+* Current capacity can be increased by adding solder to the traces.
-We tested 2KW for 30 minutes.
+* We tested 2KW for 30 minutes.

 ![front](photos/IR_front.jpg)